Bringing together senior scientists from around the world to mitigate extreme risks from AI

 Dylan Hadfield-Menell

-Lead, Algorithmic Alignment Group Computer Science and Artificial
+Algorithmic Alignment Group Lead, Computer Science and AI Laboratory (CSAIL)

 Yaodong Yang